OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/scientific_objects/uri_generation/uri_generation.md

 The following insertion will result to error
 - os with URI `test:id/scientific_object/os1` inside `test:id/experiment/xp1` experiment (this URI already exist into experiment)

+**Name** : OS name must be unique for an experiment, else it's an error.

 ## Global context  (Insertion outside any experiment)

 - **If URI are set**